TGDivy/TGDivy/README.md

 ## 💬🌞

-> Some of us learn from other people's mistakes and the rest of us have to be other people.   ~ Zig Ziglar
+> Intelligence, imagination, and knowledge are essential resources, but only effectiveness converts them into results. ~ Peter Drucker

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )